onlinehub0808/-smart-contract-best-practices/docs/attacks/oracle-manipulation.md

 With less competition in cheaper price ranges, a few freeloading nodes could even be able to take over a data feed.
 Freeloading attacks can be easily prevented for more complex data feeds by implementing a commit-reveal scheme.
 This security measure will prevent oracle system participants from peeking into each other's data.
-For simpler data provisioning, consistency checks punishing nodes that obviously copy data from well-known public services can be implemented to disincentivize data collectors contributing to the centralization of the overall service.
+For simpler data provisioning, consistency checks punishing nodes that obviously copy data from well-known public services can be implemented.
+Data collectors contributing to the centralization of the overall service will be disincentivized.

 ### Mirroring